ocaml/ocamlbuild/manual/manual.md

 which will produce the documentation in the subdirectory `mydoc.docdir`, thanks to a rule `"%.odocl -> %.docdir/index.html"`.

+### Source and build directories, module paths, include paths

+The "source directories" that ocamlbuild will traverse to look for rule dependencies are a subset of the subdirectory tree rooted at the "root directory", the place where you invoke ocamlbuild.
+(All the paths we will discuss in this section are relative to the root directory.)

+The build directory contains a copy of the source directories hierarchy, with the source file imported and additional targets produced during the previous builds.
+It is traditionally the subdirectory `_build` of the root directory, although this can be set with the `-build-dir` command-line option.
+The build directory is not part of the source directories considered by OCamlbuild.

+A subdirectory of the subdirectory tree is included in the source directories if it has the "traverse" tag set.
+That means that if you want to add "foo/bar/" (and its files) as part of the source directories and remove "foo/baz/", you can use the following in your `_tags` file:

+    "foo/bar/": traverse
+    "foo/baz/": -traverse

+If the option `-r` (for "recursive") is passed, then by all subdirectories (recursively) are considered part of the source directories by default -- except the build directory, and directories that look like version-control information (`.svn`, `.bzr`, `.hg`, `.git`, `_darcs`).

+This option is enabled by default *if* the root directory looks like an ocamlbuild project: either a `myocamlbuild.ml` or a `_tags` file is present.
+(The reason for this heuristic is that calling `ocamlbuild` from your home directory could take a very long time if it recursively traverses your subdirectories, to check for hygiene for example.)
+If the root directory does not look like an ocamlbuild project, but you still wish to use it as such, you can just add the `-r` option explicitly.
+In the other direction, you can explicitly disable recursive traverse with `true: -traverse` in your `_tags` file.

+## Module paths and include directories

+On many occasions OCamlbuild needs you to indicate compilation units (set of source and object files for a given OCaml module) located somewhere in the source directories.
+The syntax to do this is to use an OCaml module name (in particular, capitalized), prefixed by the relative path from the root directory.
+For example, `bar/baz/Foo` will work with the files `bar/baz/[fF]oo.{ml[i],cm*}`, depending on the compilation phase.

+For added convenience, it is possible to add a source directory to the set of "include paths", that do not have to be explicitly written in each module path.
+If `bar/` is in the include path, you can refer to `bar/baz/Foo` as just `baz/Foo`.
+To add `bar` to the include path, one can pass the `-I bar` option to ocamlbuild, or tag `"bar/": include` in the `_tags` file.

+(I have to come see the use of the same syntax `-I foo` in `ocamlbuild` and in OCaml compilers as a mistake, because the underlying concepts are rather different.
+In particular, it is *not* the case that passing `-I foo` to ocamlbuild will transfer this command-line option to underlying compiler invocation; if `foo` is inside the source directories, this should not be needed, and if it is outside you are encouraged to rely on ocamlfind packages instead of absolute paths.)

 # Reference documentation

 In this chapter, we will try to cover the built-in targets and tags